Refugees on Jeju Island: Action

 On June 1, 2018, the Korean Immigration Service excluded Yemen from its list of visa waiver countries and imposed restrictions on Yemeni refugees on Jeju Island that would prevent them from leaving for other parts of South Korea.
 Jeju Island's government assisted Yemeni refugees with finding employment in sectors facing labor shortages.
 The Korea Immigration Service provided humanitarian assistance and management of refugee applicants while preventing additional Yemeni immigration.
 The Jeju Provincial Office said that it would do its best to protect Jeju citizens while providing humanitarian aid to Yemen refugees.

-More than 540,000 South Koreans signed a petition to the Blue House asking for changes to the immigration policy of South Korea.
+More than 700,000 South Koreans signed a petition to the Blue House asking for changes to the immigration policy of South Korea and for the refugees to be removed.

 On July 12, 2018, hundreds of South Koreans protested against the presence of Yemeni refugees in Jeju Island.

 On August 2, 2018, lawmaker Cho Kyoung-Tae held a conference to discuss the possibility of repealing the refugee law.
 Cho claimed that no-visa entry policy for any foreigners on Jeju island should be abolished.

 Lawmaker Lee Un-ju denounced the refugees on Jeju Island as "fakers seeking jobs and money" and opposes them.

-In February 2019, the first Yemeni restaurant on Jeju Island called 'Wardah,' meaning 'flower' in Arabic, was opened by a South Korean and a Yemeni refugee who later got married.
+In February 2019, the first Yemeni restaurant on Jeju Island called "Wardah" (meaning 'flower' in Arabic), was opened by a South Korean and a Yemeni refugee who later got married.